 Lawn & garden equipment for homeowners

-Copyright © 2008-2013 Husqvarna AB (publ).
+Copyright © 2008-2015 Husqvarna AB (publ).
 All rights reserved.*MSRP - Manufacturer's Suggested Retail Price.
 The MSRP pricing provided herein is for reference purposes only.
 Actual retail prices are established by the applicable dealer and may vary by location.
 MSRP pricing is subject to change without prior notice.
 The MSRP may be different for products sold in California.
 Consumers in California should check the product's "Part Number" tab for the MSRP in California.
+The MSRP in Alaska and Hawaii will be higher.
+Please check with a local dealer for accurate pricing information.

 At Husqvarna, we’ve been going beyond the expected and creating ground-breaking engineering since we began, way back in 1689.
 Over the years, our passion has led to innovative solutions in very different areas – from weapons and sewing machines to motorcycles and much more.
 As we see it, it’s all about constantly setting new standards in technology and usability.
 325 years later, this approach is stronger than ever, and it has made us the global leader in outdoor power products, as well as one of the world leaders in the construction and stone industries.
 Our wide and growing product range includes everything from chainsaws and power cutters to robotic lawnmowers.
 For us, it’s all about giving experienced craftsmen the confidence and capability to get the job done, safely and efficiently.